Appeals and Projects

 We plan to refurbish the galleries and exhibitions bringing them up-to-date and maintaining our exemplary award-winning standards.
 This will be a major project which will transform the current Museum.
 Planning is currently underway for the development and while we have some major funding in place we will need to secure the rest of the finance required for such a scheme.

-Enginuity is a National Centre for Design and Technology.
+Enginuity is a National Centre for Design and Technology and also a STEMPOINT - a centre for supporting schools in science, technology, engineering and mathematics.
 Its continued development completes our links with the history of the Gorge by demonstrating to our visitors of all ages how the innovation and imagination of the great entrepreneurs of the past is still alive with the technology driven advances and breakthroughs we experience today.

 Part of the centre's huge popularity is the number of interactive exhibits we have for our visitors to use.
 This means we must replace the displays regularly to keep the Museum stimulating for our visitors, stay ahead of the competition and also to keep up to date with developments in technology and engineering.